Human Rights at Sea is a

 5. Commenting on and supporting proposed national and international human rights legislation, policies and best practice, where applicable.

-Provided through the Trustees backed by a written CIO Constitution, a Non-Executive Board of Advisers and an iterative ten-year internal Strategic Plan.
-Legal, accounting and financial governance is provided by highly reputable entities, while Human Rights at Sea undertakes its work through a secure online and multi-media platform.
+Provided through the Trustees backed by a written CIO Constitution, a Non-Executive Board of Advisors and an iterative ten-year Strategic Plan.
+Legal, accounting and financial governance is provided by reputable entities, while Human Rights at Sea undertakes its work through a secure online and multi-media platform

 “Over the past year Human Rights at Sea has successfully brought fundamental seafarers’ rights issues to the attention of a wider audience than ever before.
 The detailed list of achievements from David Hammond and his small but very dedicated team is impressive by any standards, bringing home the scale of the worldwide problem and shining a light on some of the darkest aspects of maritime life.
 Ongoing support from Seafarers UK continues to play a part in the development of welcome new HRAS initiatives, alongside essential maintenance of key projects such as the Missing Seafarers & Fishers Reporting Programme.
 Sadly, the need is undiminished for seafarers’ human rights to be respected wherever they may sail, and we would encourage others to join us in support of increased investment in the vital work of HRAS in 2018.”

-Commodore Barry Bryant CVO RN, Director General, Seafarers UK
+Commodore Barry Bryant CVO RN, Former Director General, Seafarers UK

 “HRAS provided the European Maritime Law Annual conference participants with a timely reminder of the human cost of not supporting human rights at sea and we ignore them at our peril.”